Table of contents

 There are more, and I’ll keep adding to this

-To pull a permit for your renovation and do work on your house, I have to have a license with the State of GA.
-If you came upon this post in a random search- here is a link to make sure your contractor is licensed- Georgia Secretary of State If they ask for you to pull a “Homeowner’s Permit,” they are probably not licensed and this could affect your project.
+I must have a license with the State of GA to pull a permit for your renovation and work on your house.
+If you came upon this post in a random search- here is a link to ensure your contractor is licensed- Georgia Secretary of State.
+If they ask for you to pull a “Homeowner’s Permit,” they are probably not licensed, which could affect your project.
 Getting a license is not easy and requires that the contractor first meet the requirements to take the test.
 Once the licensing board approves the application, the contractor must then pass the contractor’s licensing test.
 If they cannot pass this test, they should not be working on your house since they would be putting your family’s safety in danger by not knowing the building codes.

 The Georgia Secretary of State manages the testing and licensing for professionals that need them.

 As a licensed-professional, we must follow the building codes adopted by the city of Atlanta.
 The State of GA has adopted new building codes, which the City of Atlanta will be implemented beginning January 1, 2020.
-The “uniform building code” is comprised of Code editions include the below:
+The “uniform building code” is comprised of Code editions, including the following: